nubart/blog-en/_posts/2020-03-24-platform-controlled-access-online-content.md

 You can only retain them if you also offer them **quality online content that is not publicly accessible**.

 For that you need to have an online platform, with records and logins, or an app.
-In either case you will require a considerable investment of money and time.
+This requires a considerable investment of money and time.
 You will need to hire a developer, explain to him what you want, accompany him in the development...
 By the time the developer is finished, the world is hopefully back to normal and all that effort may have been in vain.

 You need something NOW.

 You need a simple solution, no mess, no technical learning curve.
-A platform that allows you to upload all kinds of content (audios, videos, PDFs, images...) immediately, and that also offers a controlled access, so that only your subscribers can see your content.
+A platform that allows you to upload all kinds of content (audios, videos, PDFs, images...) immediately, and that also offers a controlled access, so that only your clients can see your content.

 Nubart can help you with this!
 In order to support businesses like yours, we want to make our controlled access technology generally used for our multimedia audio guides, available to you.